Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

-As shown in this introduction section, the relational probability amplitude $R_{ij}$ provides a complete description of the quantum system relative to a reference system.
-It is natural to ask what is the physical meaning of this quantity and how to mathematically calculate it.
+As shown in the previous sections, the relational probability amplitude $R_{ij}$ provides a complete description of the quantum system relative to a reference system.
+It is natural to ask what the physical meaning of this quantity is and how to mathematically calculate it.
 A concrete implementation of the relational quantum mechanics depends on how $R_{ij}$ is calculated.

-This is main question we intend to answer in this paper.
+In the present works, path integral is chosen to be the implementation method for several reasons.
+First, traditional path integral offers a physical model to compute the probability amplitude through the summation of contributions from all alternative paths.
+A physical picture can help to clarify the abstract concepts.
+Second, mathematically, the technique of summation over alternatives in path integral is similar to the method in calculating the measurement probability, as shown in Eq.(\ref{probability}).
+The mathematical method in path integral can be borrowed intuitively to calculate the relational probability amplitude.
+Third, path integral is a well-developed theory that had been successfully applied in other physical theories such as quantum field theory.
+By connecting the relational formulation of quantum mechanics to path integral, we wish to extend the relational formulation to more advance quantum theory in the future.